 Design sign off is not where this story ends.
 The devs were on a tight timeline too and whether it was because of time, data, or the 3rd party vendors they had to work with, there were some things that just couldn’t be done for MVP that were only discovered post-handoff.

-(Left) We had little to no time to focus on this feature.
-Though we did remove the megalithic amount of text you had to scroll over to even get to your personal statements.
+(Left) We had little to no time to focus on the explanation around benefits.
+Though, we did remove the megalithic amount of text you had to scroll over to even get to your personal statements.

 (Right) Presented in the phone, in front, is how we wanted to organize the information but with limitations on the database side we were left with using the terrible programatic language that it spit out.

-The script we constructed was meant to navigate the user through each of the app features with a goal to understanding what they thought of the new experience.
+The script we constructed was meant to navigate the user through each of the app features with a goal of understanding what they thought of the new experience.
 We also had some very specific points to touch on that we kept track of in the design process:

 We tested a few concepts with Invision.
-Pulling these up on a secondary phone so the user could compare the 1.5 dashboard against the MVP they had just interacted with.
+Pulling these up on a secondary phone so the user could compare the new features against the MVP they had just interacted with.